biohackathon-japan/bh24-wikiblitz/paper/paper.md

 # Part 1: Report on Biohackathon 24 WikiBlitz

 ## Introduction
-During Biohackathon 24 in Fukushima, we organized a WikiBlitz, a term derived from combining "BioBlitz" and "Wiki", to answer the research question 'Could a WikiBlitz event be run in parallel a BioHackathon event to document biodiversity efficiently?'.
+During Biohackathon 24 in Fukushima, we organized a WikiBlitz, a term derived from combining "BioBlitz" and "Wiki", to answer the research question 'Could a WikiBlitz event be run in parallel to a BioHackathon event to document biodiversity efficiently?'.
 A BioBlitz is an event aimed at identifying as many species as possible within a defined area over a limited period, while "Wiki" refers to the Wikimedia ecosystem, which includes platforms such as Wikipedia, Wikidata, and Wikimedia Commons.

 For this event, we utilized the iNaturalist platform to collect biodiversity observations. iNaturalist is a citizen science project that facilitates the documentation and sharing of biodiversity observations on a global scale.
 It allows users to set appropriate licenses for their contributions and offers an extensive API for accessing data, making it a suitable tool for integrating observations into Wikimedia projects.